Extrusion problems prevention

 Make sure the secondary Bondtech gear located in the idler door can rotate freely.
 Check if the shaft didn't slip and if it is not sticking out too much only to one side.
 If the gear does not turn, take it out very carefully and inspect both tiny bearings that are supposed to be inserted in the gear.

-Verify whether the nozzle is properly screwed into the heater block.
-While it has to be tight (hot-tightened) to prevent the filament from leaking out, there is supposed to be a space between the nozzle head and the heater block.
+While it has to be tight (hot-tightened) to prevent the filament from leaking out, there is supposed to be a space (around 0.5 mm) between the nozzle head and the heater block.
+Also, there must be no gap between the nozzle and the heatbreak, these parts have to be touching each other inside of the heater block.

 See if the heatbreak that connects the heater block and the heatsink is not crooked or loose.